ts-ai-kobo/ts_ai_kobo_activator_public/README.md

 製品に関するご質問は販売ページよりお問い合わせください。

-## English Manual

-## Developer Message (English Version)

-Below is the English version of the developer message.
-This section explains the philosophy, purpose, and safety considerations behind the ts_ai_kobo Activator.
+🟦 Important notice before purchase
+Before considering the purchase of this product, please make sure to read the product manual and the information below.
+If you do not agree with the contents, please refrain from purchasing.
+This product will not be sold at a discount.
+It is intended only for those who understand and agree with these terms.

+🟦 About the Activation ID and DRM One-Time Installer
+This product uses a dedicated DRM system that verifies your PC environment and Activation ID
+to ensure that only legitimate users can use it safely.

+Based on the Activation ID you provide,
+a **unique DRM One-Time Installer** (only one in the world for that ID) will be created
+and sent once to the email address you specify.

+The DRM One-Time Installer is a **“key that can be executed only once”**
+and works **only on the PC environment for which it was issued**.

+- Changing PCs
+- Using on multiple PCs
+- Copying or duplicating

+None of these are allowed.

+If you feel uneasy about this DRM mechanism,
+or if you do not understand how it works, we do **not** recommend purchasing.
+This product is intended only for users who understand and accept the DRM specifications.

+🟦 About the “Activator download link” in the right pane
+Please download from the **Releases section** on the right side of this repository page.
+There you will find a link to download the **Activator**,
+which is used to generate the Activation ID required for the DRM One-Time Installer.

+Before purchasing, you can check:

+- Whether the Activator downloads correctly
+- Whether your security software falsely detects it as malware
+- Whether you feel comfortable with the executable format

+If you feel even slightly uneasy after these checks, you do not need to purchase.
+This product is offered on the premise that **only those who understand and are satisfied** proceed to buy.

+🟦 Receiving and running the installer
+The DRM One-Time Installer will be sent to the email address you provided at the time of purchase,
+together with your Activation ID information.

+- Please confirm that you have received the email
+- Also check your spam/junk folder

+When you run the installer, the DRM will be installed to:
+`C:\ProgramData\ts_ai_kobo`

+The DRM performs a one-time verification process
+to confirm that you are the legitimate license holder.

+🟦 Legitimate users may skip this section
+### About resale and unauthorized use
+To protect legitimate users,
+resale, duplication, and installation on multiple PCs are strictly prohibited.

+The following cases may be treated as unauthorized use:

+- Installing on a different PC than intended
+- Attempting to copy to multiple PCs
+- Attempting to run multiple DRM One-Time Installers
+- Trying to bypass DRM verification

+If such behavior is judged as unauthorized:

+- Reissuing the DRM One-Time Installer
+- Refunds
+- Repurchasing

+will **not** be possible in any case.

+This product is provided **only to those who intend to use it correctly**.
+Thank you for your understanding.

+# Getting started

+1. Download `ts_ai_kobo_runtime.zip` from the GitHub **Releases** page.
+2. It is located in the **Releases** section on the right side of this repository page.
+   Do **not** use the download from the green **Code** button at the top; it will not work correctly.
+3. Extract the ZIP file.
+4. Run `ts_ai_kobo_runtime.exe` inside the extracted folder.
+5. Do not change the folder structure; the application will not work if you do.

+Windows SmartScreen may display “Windows protected your PC”.
+This is a common warning shown for newly created executables
+that do not yet have a code-signing certificate.

+You can proceed by selecting **“More info” → “Run anyway”**.
+This Activation ID generation tool works completely offline and does not perform
+any external communication, self-replication, or resident/background behavior
+commonly associated with malware, so you can use it with confidence.

+# ts_ai_kobo Activator (pre-purchase safety check)

+This application generates a unique key (Activation ID)
+to issue a license for **one specific PC** only.
+It is designed to prevent duplication and unauthorized use of the product
+and to ensure that only legitimate purchasers can use it safely.

+This repository publishes `Activator.exe` as a **pre-purchase check tool**,
+so that you can verify on your own PC
+whether any virus or malware detection occurs before buying the product.

+The product itself and the internal DRM logic are **not** included here.
+Only the safety-check tool is provided.

+Hash values for `ts_ai_kobo_runtime.zip`
+SHA256    `4d2b804796bbcd124c31930dd2e2510cfc1d142b11b4af28d9cb779b50088013`

+Hash values for `ts_ai_kobo_runtime.exe`
+SHA256    `45c573f395d656148999d8f2efd9cdfeac675dc640dfc6ed982f31a5aa6c730f`

 ---

-## Introduction
-Please download **ts_ai_kobo_runtime.zip** from the **GitHub Releases** page.
-It is located in the right-hand pane of this repository.

-Do **not** use the green “Code → Download ZIP” button above.
-That ZIP does not contain the correct runtime structure and will not work properly.

-1. Download ts_ai_kobo_runtime.zip from Releases
-2. Extract the ZIP
-3. Run **ts_ai_kobo_runtime.exe** inside the extracted folder
-4. Do not change the folder structure — the application will not function if modified

-Windows SmartScreen may display “This PC is protected” because this executable is newly created and does not yet have a code-signing certificate.
-Click **“More info” → “Run anyway”** to proceed.

-This application operates **fully offline**, performs **no external communication**, does **not self-replicate**, and does **not remain resident**.
-It does not exhibit any behavior associated with malware.

----

-## About the ts_ai_kobo Activator (Pre‑Purchase Safety Check)

-This application generates a **unique Activation ID** tied to your PC.
-It is used to issue a license that allows only your machine to run the product, preventing unauthorized copying or misuse.

-This repository provides the Activator so that users can **verify that their security software does not falsely flag the application** before purchasing the product.

-The product itself, DRM logic, and internal mechanisms are **not included** here.
-Only the safety-check tool is published.

-**SHA256 hash of ts_ai_kobo_runtime.zip**
-4d2b804796bbcd124c31930dd2e2510cfc1d142b11b4af28d9cb779b50088013

-**SHA256 hash of ts_ai_kobo_runtime.exe**
-45c573f395d656148999d8f2efd9cdfeac675dc640dfc6ed982f31a5aa6c730f

----

-## Why the Activator Is Publicly Available
+## ✔ Why the Activator is published (important)

-Modern security software relies heavily on heuristic (behavior-based) detection.
+Modern security software relies heavily on heuristic (behavior-based) detection,
-Even safe applications may be incorrectly flagged depending on their internal operations.
+which can sometimes flag normal applications as malware
+depending on the specific operations they perform.

-The ts_ai_kobo Activator is designed with safety in mind:
+The ts_ai_kobo Activator is designed with the following safe characteristics:

-- Fully offline operation
+- Completely offline operation
-- No transmission of personal data
+- No transmission of personal information
 - No self-replication
-- No resident processes
+- No resident/background processes
 - No encryption routines
-- Writes only a single file (nonce.json) to ProgramData
+- Writes only `nonce.json` (a configuration file) to `ProgramData`

-However, heuristic detection varies by environment, and **false positives cannot be completely eliminated**.
+However, due to differences in user environments and security software settings,
+it is impossible to guarantee that false positives will **never** occur.

+Therefore, to allow users to verify safety in their own environment **before purchase**,
-To protect users and ensure transparency, the Activator is published so that anyone can freely test it in their own environment **before purchasing**.
+we publish **Activator.exe** so that anyone can freely download it

-This allows users to:
+and perform a pre-check.

+This provides the following benefits:

-- Confirm that no virus warnings occur
+- Users can confirm that no virus detection occurs before purchasing
-- Purchase with confidence
+- Users can buy with greater confidence
-- Avoid misunderstandings or unnecessary support issues
+- It helps prevent trouble or complaints caused by false positives
-- Prevent concerns such as “I was forced to install something dangerous”
+- It avoids misunderstandings such as “I was forced to install dangerous software”

-This publication is for **user protection and transparency**.
+This publication is a measure for **user protection and transparency**.

 ---

-## If a Virus Warning Occurs
+## ✔ If a virus alert is triggered
-Although the Activator contains no malicious behavior, false positives may occur depending on your security software.

-If this happens:
+The Activator operates completely offline and does not perform
+any behavior typical of malware, such as sending personal information,
+self-replication, or running as a resident process.

+However, due to differences in security software settings and environments,
+false positives may still occur.

+If a detection alert appears, please follow these steps:

-1. Update your security software
+1. Update your security software to the latest version
-2. Scan the Activator again
+2. Scan `Activator.exe` again
-3. Add an exclusion if necessary
+3. If necessary, use an exclusion/allowlist setting
-4. Contact the seller with the detection details
+4. Contact the seller with the detection details (we will review them)
-5. Submit a false-positive report to your security vendor
+5. Use your security software’s false-positive report form

 ---

-## If You Feel Uncertain, Please Do Not Purchase
+## ✔ If you feel uneasy, please refrain from purchasing (important)

-While the Activator is designed to be safe,
+Although the Activator is designed with a safe structure,
-**false positives cannot be completely prevented** due to differences in user environments.
+false positives from security software may **not** be completely avoidable
+depending on the user’s environment.

+For that reason:

-If you feel uneasy about this,
+**If you feel uneasy about safety, or are highly sensitive to security software behavior,
-**please refrain from purchasing the product.**
+please refrain from purchasing.**

-This is to ensure your peace of mind.
+This is a measure to prevent user anxiety; it is not a forced restriction.

 ---

-## What This Tool Can Do
+## ✔ What this tool can do

-- Generate an Activation ID for your PC
+- Generate an Activation ID for ts_ai_kobo products
-- Allow the seller to create a personalized installer
+- Allow the seller to create a dedicated installer based on the generated ID
-- Operate entirely offline without sending any personal data
+- Operate completely offline without sending any personal information

 ---

-## What This Tool Cannot Do
+## ✔ What this tool cannot do

 - Install the product
 - Launch the product
-- Modify licenses
+- Change the license
-- Remove DRM
+- Disable or remove DRM
 - Download the product itself

 ---

-## How to Use
+## ✔ How to use

-1. Download Activator.exe
+1. Download `Activator.exe`
-2. Run it and read the explanation to the end
-3. Check the agreement box
+2. Run it, read the explanation to the end, and check the agreement box
-4. Click “Generate Activation ID”
+3. Click “Generate Activation ID”
-5. Send the displayed ID to the seller
+4. Copy the displayed ID and send it to the seller
-6. Wait for your personalized installer
+5. Wait for the dedicated installer to be sent back to you

 ---

-## Important Notes
+## ✔ Important notes

-- The tool relies on the folder **C:\ProgramData\ts_ai_kobo**
+- This tool uses information in the folder `C:\ProgramData\ts_ai_kobo`
-- Deleting, moving, or modifying this folder will break the product
+- If you delete, move, or modify this folder, the product may not work correctly
 - Resale and reverse engineering are prohibited
-- Use of this application is governed by the license agreement; copyright is not waived
+- Use of this application is governed by the license agreement and does not waive any copyrights

 ---

-## About the Product
+## ✔ About the product itself

-This repository does **not** contain the product itself, DRM logic, or encryption nodes.
+This repository does **not** contain the product, DRM logic, or encryption nodes.
-A personalized installer will be provided after purchase.
+A dedicated installer will be provided after purchase.

 ---

-## Contact
+## ✔ Contact

-For product-related questions, please contact the seller through the official sales page.
+For questions about the product, please contact us via the sales page.